leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ### Active Channel
 #### How to:

+1. Create a polygon shapefile

-​	Fields:
+2. Fields:
+   area_sq_m - type double
+3. Digitize the stream edge, this includes bars and islands that are in the channel

 What is this Layer?
 Active channel is the area of the channel that is modified by average stream discharge.
-This means includes non wetted features such as islands and bars that are located within the channel.
+This means it includes non wetted features such as islands and bars that are located within the channel.

 #### Lines of Evidence:

-Clear scouring
+Clear signs of scouring

 Channelization